FelixOnline/v2/content/articles/2012-2-3-looking-good-on-paper.md

  - /arts/2125/looking-good-on-paper
 imported: true
 comments:
+ - value: >
- - Looking forward to the next one Definitely have a set theme a la smoking for writers at the night some of them brilliantDylans haiku is class I only managed to scrawl a few lines before I had to dashYour ship of life will soon capsizeAs the cancer cells metastasize
+     Looking forward to the next one.
+Definitely have a set theme a la smoking for writers at the night: some of them brilliant! <br> <br>Dylan's haiku is class.
+I only managed to scrawl a few lines before I had to dash: <br> <br>Your ship of life will soon capsize, <br>As the cancer cells metastasize.

 # Article Taxonomies
 categories: